Imperial County, California: Economy

-Renewable energy source
+Renewable energy

 Imperial Valley has become a hotbed of renewable energy projects, both solar and geothermal.
 This is driven in part by California's mandate to generate 20% of its power from renewable sources by the end of 2010, the valley's excellent sun resources, the high unemployment, its proximity to large population centers on the coast, and large tracts of otherwise unusable desert land.
 Much of the land suitable for green energy is owned by the federal government (Bureau of Land Management).
 As of April 2008, the BLM has received 163 applications to build renewable energy projects on 1600000 acre in California.
 Almost all of these are planned for the Imperial Valley and the desert region north of the valley.
 Stirling Energy is currently building one of the world's largest solar thermal plants, 10 sqmi with 38,000 "sun catchers," it will power up to 600,000 homes once it is fully operational by around 2015.
-CalEnergy currently runs a geothermal plant that generates enough power for 300,000 homes and could tap into more for up to 2.5 million homes.
+CalEnergy runs a geothermal plant that generates enough power for 300,000 homes and could tap into more for up to 2.5 million homes.